About

 Worldwide, habitat destruction is the leading cause of bird population declines.
 The link between poverty and environmental degradation is inescapable.
 Making sure that coffee farmers receive a living wage is one way to help preserve habitat — both by encouraging sustainable coffee farming methods that produce the highest quality coffee, and by empowering farmers economically and reducing their need to exploit the environment for survival.

-The U.S. is the largest consumer of coffee in the world.
+The U.S. is one of the the largest consumers of coffee in the world.
 Coffee drinkers have the potential to make a huge impact on the environment and economies of coffee growing nations.
 If we understand the stakes, we can make a significant difference, and enjoy our favorite beverage at the same time!

 About the Author

-C&C is written by Julie Craves, a University of Michigan bird ecologist and coffee lover.
-My research focuses on migratory birds in North America, and I have traveled to several coffee-producing countries and visited a number of coffee farms.
-I’m also a contributing editor to Birder’s World Magazine.
+C&C is written by Julie Craves, an ornithologist and ecologist for over 25 years at the University of Michigan.
+My research has focused on migratory birds in North America, and I have traveled to several coffee-producing countries and visited a number of coffee farms.
+I have extensive experience writing and editing peer-reviewed as well as popular press articles.

 You can read more about me and the motivation behind Coffee & Conservation in this interview at the Nature Blog Network.

-If you have an item or coffee you’d like the Coffee & Conservation tasting panel to review, or if you’d like to ask a question or make suggestion, leave a comment on a post or send a message to:
+If you’d like to ask a question or make suggestion, leave a comment on a post or send a message to:

-Copyright notice: The contents of this web site, including the images, archives and RSS feeds, are copyrighted.
+The contents of this web site, including the images, archives and RSS feeds, are copyrighted.
 Material cannot be used for commercial purposes.
-Excerpts may be used with attribution that includes a link back to this site AND text indicating that the material originally appeared at Coffee & Conservation.
-Any other use requires written permission.
+Short excerpts (<150 words) may be used non-commercially only with attribution that includes a link back to this site AND text stating that the material originally appeared at Coffee & Conservation.
+Any other use, or use of other media, requires written permission.